Mateus-MS/Project-Zero/code/pkg/backend/modules/user/read.md

-mycli install user --storage mongo

-# What is in it?
+## 📦 Overview
+This module handles user management with minimal manual wiring and minimal “magic.”
+It is designed to integrate seamlessly into your project.

-# Installing
+# 🚀 Installation

-To install this module use:

 ```cmd
 mycli install user
 ```

+## 🔗 Wiring

+Every module is designed to require the minimum ammount of manual wiring as possible, and the minimum of magic possible.

+in main should call the Register method defined into "./users/routes/innit.go"

-## parameters
+## 🛠 parameters

 ### Storage

-With this you can specify the storage method that's gonna be used for this module:
+Specify the storage backend to use with the module:
 ```cmd
 mycli install user --storage mongo
 ```

-- if ommited the already installed DB gonna be used.
-- if any DB are installed it gonna use mongo as the default one.
+- If omitted, the module will use the database already installed.
+- If no database is installed, MongoDB will be used as the default.

 > See more supported storage options [here]().